Romanel-sur-Lausanne

-Romanel-sur-Lausanne (/fr/, literally Romanel on Lausanne; Romanél) is a municipality in the canton of Vaud in Switzerland, located in the district of Lausanne.
+Romanel-sur-Lausanne (/fr/, literally Romanel on Lausanne; Romanél) is a municipality in the canton of Vaud in Switzerland.
+It is located in the district of Lausanne, and is a suburb of the city of Lausanne.

 History

 Romanel-sur-Lausanne is first mentioned in 1184 as Romanes.

+Romanel-sur-Lausanne was unaffected by the changes to the composition of the district of Lausanne on 31 August 2006, remaining part of that district.